 I was aware that a sequel, Wrong Turn 2: Dead End, followed a few years later.
 That sequel, which had the distinction of casting punk rock legend, Henry Rollins, was surprisingly good.
 In fact, Dead End may actually be a better film than the original Wrong Turn.
-Whereas Wrong Turn feels a little rote and predictable, the over-the-top violence and gross-out effects in Dead End gave the sequel a bit of a wild flair.
+Whereas Wrong Turn feels predictable, the over-the-top violence and gross-out effects in Dead End gave the sequel a bit of flair.

 Apparently, however, the producers behind Wrong Turn decided the world was lacking in cannibal hillbillies.

 Apparently, however, the producers behind Wrong Turn decided the world was lacking in cannibal hillbillies.
-To rectify this situation, they opted to follow the Hellraiser series’ blueprint and produced a stream of straight-to-video sequels and prequels.
-To date, five Wrong Turn films have been released since the original, with the most recent hitting Netflix in 2014.
-Not surprisingly, the quality of these films following Dead End basically dive off of a cliff.
-There is not much to separate one film from the next aside from fiddling with small details, setting one prequel in the winter and another in an abandoned asylum.
-The quality of the acting and makeup effects is negatively correlated with the amount of random sex and nudity.
+To rectify this situation, they opted to follow the Hellraiser series’ blueprint.
+What followed was a stream of straight-to-video sequels and prequels.
+To date, five Wrong Turn movie have been released, with the most recent hitting Netflix in 2014.
+Not surprisingly, the quality of these sequels following Dead End basically dive off of a cliff.
+There isn’t much to separate one sequel from the next.
+One prequel is set in the winter.
+Another in an abandoned asylum.
+Additionally, the quality of the acting and makeup effects is negatively correlated with the amount of random sex and nudity.

 Wrong Turn is the Comfort Food of Horror Films

-The word “legacy” probably doesn’t apply here, but Wrong Turn is still a suitably fun horror film.
-It wasn’t particularly original when it was released and, after 15 years, its basic premise hasn’t gotten any fresher.
-Look no further than recently released Cannibal Farm for an example of how badly the premise can be executed.
+The word “legacy” probably doesn’t apply.
+Nonetheless, Wrong Turn is still a suitably fun horror movie.
+No, it wasn’t particularly original when it was release.
+After 15 years, its basic premise hasn’t gotten any fresher.
+Look no further than recently released Cannibal Farm for an example of how badly the concept can be executed.
 But sometimes we just crave something familiar and straightforward, even if we know it isn’t great.
 Wrong Turn is kind of like comfort food for horror fans.
 It gives you exactly what you expect, with no tinkering or fiddling, and capably delivers on the concept.